MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Methodology

 \subsection{Overview}

-To solve the issues of low sample efficiency in navigation tasks with substantial numbers of agents, we adopt a hierarchical framework that partitions the large search space into multiple smaller spaces, resulting in reduced space complexity and faster training convergence.
-Moreover, we utilize GNN to capture the correlation among agents for enhanced cooperation.
-As depicted in \cref{fig:Overview}, we introduce this overall framework, \emph{Multi-Agent Scalable GNN-based Planner}, which consists of two components: a Multi-Goal Matcher for goal assignment and a Coordinated Action Executor for goal achievement. \looseness=-1
+To solve the issues of low sample efficiency in navigation tasks with substantial numbers of agents, we adopt a hierarchical framework, consisting of a high-level policy, the Goal Matcher~({\hplanner}), that assigns agents with goals, and a low-level policy, the Coordinated Action Executor~({\lplanner}), that encourages agents to navigate towards the designated goals.
+This divides a large exploration space into multiple goal-conditioned subspaces, reducing space complexity and speeding up training. {Moreover, we model the agents and goals as graphs with expandable nodes to facilitate cooperation and adapt to varying team sizes.} As depicted in \cref{fig:Overview}, we introduce this overall framework, the \emph{Multi-Agent Scalable Graph-based Planner}. \looseness=-1

 Take agent $k$ as an example.
-We first construct two types of graphs, one containing the position information of agents and the other including that of target goals. {\hplanner} then takes in these two graphs for graph matching and assigns agent $k$ the most appropriate target based on the matching score at each global step.
-Receiving the designated goal, agent $k$ leverages the Goal Encoder in {\lplanner} to extract the relationship between itself and the goal.
-Meanwhile, to improve the generalization in the scenarios with unseen agent numbers, we divide all agents into several groups, and the Graph Merger in {\lplanner} transforms the groups into graphs, each with a fixed number of nodes~(i.e., agents) for both training and evaluation.
-The Graph Merger then perceives the correlation between agents and yields the updated feature of agent $k$ across all graphs.
-The updated feature of agent $k$, together with the extracted embedding from the Goal Encoder, is sent into the State Extractor to endow the team representation with strong goal guidance.
-Finally, agent $k$ takes the environmental action from the Action Generator to navigate towards the goal.
+We first consider two graphs: the agent graph representing agent information and the goal graph representing goal information. {\hplanner} takes in these graphs to capture the relationship among agents and goals, and yields the most appropriate goal for agent $k$ at each global step.
+In {\lplanner}, agent $k$ extracts the designated goal’s features as a goal embedding. {Meanwhile, to reduce the input dimension of the network and improve training efficiency for agent cooperation in {\lplanner}, we develop the Group Information Fusion to segment the agents into groups, transform groups into subgraphs, and capture the relationships among agents across subgraphs.
+The Group Information Fusion provides an updated feature of agent $k$ across all subgraphs, which, along with the goal embedding, passes through a multi-layer perception~(MLP) layer to endow the team representation with strong goal guidance.
+Finally, agent $k$ takes environmental actions to navigate towards the goal based on the extracted representation.\looseness=-1